troglobit/finit/doc/config.md

 optional `name` argument:

     name:<service-name>

+As mentioned previously, services are automatically restarted, this is configurable with the following options:

+  * `restart:NUM` -- number of times Finit tries to restart a crashing service, default: 10.
+When this limit is reached the service is marked *crashed* and must be restarted manually with `initctl`
+  * `restart_sec:SEC` -- number of seconds before Finit tries to restart a crashing service, default: 2 seconds for the first five retries, then back-off to 5 seconds.
+The maximum of this configured value and the above (2 and 5) will be used
+  * `norestart` -- dont restart on failures, same as `restart:0`
+  * `oncrash:reboot` -- when all retries have failed, and the service has *crashed*, if this option is set the system is rebooted.
+    Note, future releases may include other `oncrash:` actions

 When stopping a service (run/task/sysv/service), either manually or when moving to another runlevel, Finit starts by sending `SIGTERM`, to